Uzbekistan’s stock market coming to life

 The president’s decree on the capital market reforms is a bid to improve the conditions on the market; at the heart of the decree is a goal to increase the free float on the market to 5% of GDP – a huge increase from now.
 The way to achieve this will be to list some of the biggest and sexiest companies on the TSE as a way of privatising them.

 One of the measures already in place is a ban on Uzbekistan’s biggest and best companies from listing overseas before they have a local listing.
-Typcially in a resource rich country like Uzbekistan there are a few gigantic cash cows, usually natural resource companies, that are already big enough for a listing in London, Warsaw, Toronto, or one of the other big international markets.
+Typcially in a resource-rich country like Uzbekistan there are a few gigantic cash cows, usually natural resource companies, that are already big enough for a listing in London, Warsaw, Toronto or one of the other big international markets.
 But the government is hoping to use these blue chip stocks to attract domestic investors to the local market before allowing the company to raise hundreds of millions of dollars on a foreign exchange.

 As bne IntelliNews reported, Uzbekistan’s privatisation drive has been re-launched and the list includes almost all of the country’s biggest and best companies.
 However, few are ready.
-Banking shares have already been liberalised and foreigners can now buy up to 5% of the banks' stock, making them some of the most liquid shares on the exchange.
+Banking shares have already been liberalised and foreigners can now buy up to 5% of a bank's stock, making them some of the most liquid shares on the exchange.

-“There are more banks on the list and they maybe ready this year,” says Ochilov.
+“There are more banks on the list and they may be ready this year,” says Ochilov.
 “But many of the others are still in the process of being prepared.
 [The national oil and gas company] Uzbekneftegaz is still merging all its production assets and having its non-core assets cut away.
-But there is a problem as the state wants to turn the common stock of the subsidies into a preferred stock that pays very little dividend yield if any and the shareholders are resisting.
-[Mining giant] Navoi is still dividing its gold and uranium mining assets as the gold part will be privatised but the uranium will remain in state control.
-And Uzbekistan Airways will also not be ready until say 2022.”
+But there is a problem, as the state wants to turn the common stock of the subsidies into a preferred stock that pays very little dividend yield if any, and the shareholders are resisting.
+[Mining giant] Navoi is still dividing its gold and uranium mining assets, as the gold part will be privatised but the uranium will remain in state control.
+And Uzbekistan Airways will also not be ready until, say, 2022.”

 There's clearly a lot of work to do, but the government looks increasingly serious about getting it done.
 Part of the president’s decree dissolved the Capital Markets Development Agency (CMDA) and transferred the authority to push the reforms to the Ministry of Finance.